Zinc-30/aveqa/README.md

 # Requirment
 Python 3.7

+scikit-learn

+torch 1.11.0

+transformer 4.18.0

-You may find it in the requirement.txt
+You may find other packages in the requirement.txt